 Although the Province has made several amendments to the "capping" legislation to accelerate the elimination of this program, despite these revisions the Province estimates that approximately 13% of all properties remained in the capping program at the end of 2014.
 Accordingly, in 2015, the Ministry of Finance initiated a review of the business capping legislation and, as part of that review, established public consultations on potential revisions to the current regime.
 The Ministry selected individuals to participate in a municipal reference group (Haldimand County was selected as part of the municipal reference group) as well as a separate business reference group.
-Through this review and consultation, it was evident that an end to be business tax capping was in the best interest of all parties.
+Through this review and consultation, it was evident that an end to business tax capping was in the best interest of all parties.
 As business tax capping was introduced in 1998 as a temporary measure, it was agreed that it was likely beyond its useful or intended purposes.
-With the ultimate goal of eliminating business tax capping, the following changes were enacted starting with the 2016 taxation year:
+With the ultimate goal of eliminating business tax capping, changes were enacted for the 2016 taxation year and additional changes enacted for the 2017 tax year.